lwinmoehein/Movies-Seller/README.md

 # Code structure

-<p>I want to refactor code structure it under service,repository pattern but I think for this small site , it shouldn't be needed that much complexity </p>
+<p>I want to refactor code structure it under service,repository pattern but I think for this small site , it shouldn't be needed that much complexity .
+Any contribution are welcomed.</p>

-> Keep It Simple Stupid

-huh?

 ## License